What is a 911 dispatcher?

 What skills are important for a 911 dispatcher?

+They must have strong communication and listening skills.
+They should be able to remain calm under pressure and handle emergencies with professionalism.
 Quick decision-making, problem-solving abilities, and multitasking skills are also essential.
 They should be proficient in using dispatch systems and have fast typing skills.
-Empathy is another essential trait, as they often deal with people in distress.
+Empathy is another essential trait.

 What are the typical duties of a 911 dispatcher?

-911 dispatchers answer emergency and non-emergency calls, assess the situation, and dispatch appropriate emergency services.
+They answer emergency and non-emergency calls, assess the situation, and dispatch appropriate emergency services.
 One of their main duties is to provide essential information to emergency responders and stay in contact with them throughout the incident.

 They may also give callers instructions on what to do until help arrives.
 Keeping detailed records of calls, coordinating with other agencies if necessary, and sometimes following up on incidents are also daily tasks.